st1p3kolovrat/InspectMobileAppsViaBrowser/README.md

 ##Android
 write about Android .....

 ### STEP 1: Install application to your Android device.
-You usually have `release` and `debug`.
+You usually have `release` and `debug` versions.
 Make sure it is debug version.

 **Note:** If you install release version you will not be able to inspect the app .